eecs498-software-design/lab10-actions/README.md

 The `K & string` is needed because `keyof T` might include `symbol` or `number` keys, and template literal types only work with strings.

-First, let's create a helper type to extract just the string keys:
+However, the use of & here is essentially a cast and could be unsafe.
+Instead, let's create a helper type to extract just the string keys from the original keys of T:

 ```typescript
 type StringKeyOf<T> = Extract<keyof T, string>;